pyrocko/pyrocko/doc/tutorials/dataset_management.rst

 Example for downsampling all trace files in the input folder to a common sampling rate with :py:meth:`pyrocko.trace.Trace.downsample_to` and shifting them all to a common beginning time with
 :py:meth:`~pyrocko.trace.Trace.shift`.

 The shifted and resampled traces are saved into a output folder.
-This is done in a simple parallel processing loop.
+This is done in a simple parallel processing loop with :mod:`multiprocessing` .
 ::